direclown/Darkfox-Launcher/README.md

 This software is written by Blacklight447; it is free to distribute and modify.
 It is made for the people who want a comfortable way to access the Darknet,
 without needing to change their configuration every time when switching to another network.
-Darkfox Launcher is portable software, this means that no installation is required.
+Darkfox Launcher is portable software; this means that no installation is required.

 Software included in the Darkfox package: are the portable Firefox version by Portableapps.com,
 and the proxy software from the Tor project, Invisible internet project, and the Freenet project.